joelhainley/amqInjector/README.md

 This tool is for pushing text-files into ActiveMQ queues as messages.

 I had a need to populate a message queue with sample message for development/testing purposes.
 To ease this effort, I dropped the messages into files (one per message) and then wrote this utility to populate an AMQ queue.
-Pretty basic stuff but it proved to be quite handly.
+Pretty basic stuff but it proved to be quite handy.

 Right now it only supports pushing messages to a queue, but this is easily extended.